forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Now that we have all the pieces, rwlock\_main.c shows a program that uses read/write locks.
+Now that we have all the pieces, **rwlock\_main.c** shows a program that uses read/write locks.

-Each thread is described by a structure of type thread\_t.
-The thread\_num member is the thread's index within the array of thread\_t structures.
-The thread\_id member is the pthread\_t (thread identifier) returned by pthread\_ create when the thread was created.
+Each thread is described by a structure of type **thread\_t**.
+The **thread\_num** member is the thread's index within the array of **thread\_t** structures.
+The **thread\_id** member is the **pthread\_t** (thread identifier) returned by **pthread\_create** when the thread was created.
 The updates and reads members are counts of the number of read lock and write lock operations performed by the thread.
 The interval member is generated randomly as each thread is created, to determine how many iterations the thread will read before it performs a write.

-The threads cycle through an array of data\_t elements.
+The threads cycle through an array of **data\_t** elements.
 Each element has a read/write lock, a data element, and a count of how many times some thread has updated the element.

-The program creates a set of threads running the thread\_routine function.
+The program creates a set of threads running the **thread\_routine** function.
 Each thread loops iterations times, practicing use of the read/write lock.
 It cycles through the array of data elements in sequence, resetting the index (element) to 0 when it reaches the end.
 At intervals specified by each thread's interval member, the thread will modify the current data element instead of reading it.
-The thread locks the read/write lock for write access, stores its thread\_num as the new data value, and increases the updates counter.
+The thread locks the read/write lock for write access, stores its **thread\_num** as the new data value, and increases the updates counter.

-On all other iterations, thread\_routine reads the current data element, locking the read/write lock for read access.
-It compares the data value against its thread\_num to determine whether it was the most recent thread to update that data element, and, if so, it increments a counter.
+On all other iterations, **thread\_routine** reads the current data element, locking the read/write lock for read access.
+It compares the data value against its **thread\_num** to determine whether it was the most recent thread to update that data element, and, if so, it increments a counter.

 On Solaris systems, increase the thread concurrency level to generate more interesting activity.
 Without timesllcing of user threads, each thread would tend to execute sequentially otherwise.